Revalidation for postgraduate doctors in training in East Midlands region

 This is the evidence that all PGDiT need to gather over the course of each training year and record on their portfolio to inform their ARCP assessment at the end of each training year.
 The evidence required is outlined in the curriculum for your specialty provided by the Royal College or equivalent body.
 If you are unsure of what is required, you should speak with your Educational Supervisor in the first instance, or your Training Programme Director in the second instance.

-2) A few weeks prior to each of your ARCPs (Annual Reviews of Competence Progression), the HEE-EM Assessment & Revalidation Team will contact you by email to request that you complete a 'Form R Part B' (revalidation self-declaration form).
-This is submitted via our online trainee portal, TIS Self-Service: https://trainee.tis-selfservice.nhs.uk/.
-We will send you further instructions on how to access the portal when we let you know you need to submit your Form R Part B. IT IS VERY IMPORTANT THAT YOU REGULARLY CHECK THE EMAIL ADDRESS THAT YOU HAVE REGISTERED WITH HEE-EM.
+2) A few weeks prior to each of your ARCPs (Annual Reviews of Competence Progression), the Professional Regulation and Progression Team in the East Midlands will contact you by email to request that you complete a 'Form R Part B' (revalidation self-declaration form).
+This is submitted via our online trainee portal, TIS Self-Service: https://trainee.tis.nhs.uk.
+We will send you further instructions on how to access the portal when we let you know you need to submit your Form R Part B. IT IS VERY IMPORTANT THAT YOU REGULARLY CHECK THE EMAIL ADDRESS THAT YOU HAVE REGISTERED WITH US.

 So as long as you have returned your Form R Part B when requested and are keeping your ePortfolio up to date with the evidence required for your curriculum throughout the year, then there is generally nothing else that is required of you.